-Sigma Gamma Rho Sorority, Inc. (SGRho), one of the four college sororities for African American women, was founded by seven public school teachers at Butler University in Indianapolis, Indiana on November 12, 1922.
+Sigma Gamma Rho Sorority, Inc. (SGRho), one of the four college sororities for African American women, was founded by seven public school teachers at Butler University in Indianapolis, Indiana, on November 12, 1922.
 SGRho is thus the only Greek-letter organization founded by university graduates rather than undergraduates.
 It is also the only black Greek-letter sorority founded outside of Howard University.
 Sorority founders established the first undergraduate chapter in 1929 at Butler University.

-Today Sigma Gamma Rho Sorority has more 90,000 members in 500 alumnae and undergraduate chapters across the United States, in Bermuda, the Virgin Islands, the Bahamas, Germany, and South Korea.
+Today Sigma Gamma Rho Sorority has more than 90,000 members in 500 alumnae and undergraduate chapters across the United States, Bermuda, the Virgin Islands, the Bahamas, Germany, and South Korea.
 It is headquartered in Cary, North Carolina.

 Prominent SGRho members include Hattie McDaniel, the first African American to win an Academy Award (1940), actress Louise Beavers, singer and actress Marilyn McCoo, actress Anna Maria Horsford, author Alice Childress, Carolyn Tyler Guidry, the second elected female bishop of the African Methodist Episcopal (AME) Church, and Corrine Brown, U.S. Congresswoman from Florida.

 SGRho sorority’s mission is conveyed in its slogan, “Greater Service, Greater Progress.”
 Public service, leadership development, and education of youth are the hallmarks of the organization’s programs and activities.
 SGRho’s programs include a National Education Fund, which provides scholarships to male and female students of all racial backgrounds.
 Its Project Reassurance Program helps care for low-birth-weight infants born to teenage mothers.
 Project Reassurance also provides education about the importance of pre-natal and post-natal care and child development.